plurai-ai/intellagent/README.md

 Simulate interactions, analyze performance, and gain actionable insights for conversational agents.
 Test, evaluate, and optimize your agent to ensure reliable real-world deployment.

-IntellAgent is a state-of-the-art multi-agent framework that transforms the evaluation and optimization of conversational agents.
+IntellAgent is an advanced multi-agent framework that transforms the evaluation and optimization of conversational agents.
 By simulating thousands of realistic, challenging interactions, IntellAgent stress-tests agents to uncover hidden failure points.
 These insights enhance agent performance, reliability, and user experience.

 ### Key Features